GooberFromHell/goober.dev/src/_commands/Tar.md

+---
+title:
+tags: []
+updated: 2021-09-30
+categories: []
-#### Created a archive file for all file in a directory with directory structure.
-tar -cf /<FullPathToTarFile>.tar /Path/To/Directory
+---#### Created a archive file for all file in a directory with directory structure. tar -cf /<FullPathToTarFile>.tar /Path/To/Directory

 #### Created a archive file for all file in a directory WITHOUT directory structure.